-I have been an accredited counsellor with the British Association of Counsellors and Psychotherapists since 2013.
+I have been an accredited counsellor with the British Association of Counsellors and Psychotherapists and have been working in counselling since 2005.
 I work with private clients on a one to one basis as well as providing counselling support for a number of Employee Assistance Providers (EAP) and health care organisations such as Bupa and Aviva.

 I am particularly interested and specialise in Stress and Anxiety (including panic attacks) and Trauma and hold contracts to provide wellbeing assessments to organisations where it is recognised their employees may be vulnerable to secondary or vicarious trauma due to the nature of their role and regularly work with individuals suffering anxiety disorders following road traffic accidents.

 Life can be challenging and changes in life are often distressing.
 Sometimes clients are not sure what is "wrong" but benefit from a space to explore their difficulties and understand them and this often leads to positive long term change.

 I also provide solution focused short-term counselling, using Cognitive Behaviour Therapy techniques.
 Clients are often given "homework" between sessions to support them through change.
 This is similar to coaching program, which consists of six sessions, learning about stress, how to reduce it, introduce coping strategies and learning how to become more effective and resilient in facing challenges.

 As well as sessions face to face, I offer sessions by phone or online by Skype or Zoom.
 COVID19 has brought an increased demand in phone and online - where engaging in sessions either by phone or online, please ensure that you are in a space where you can speak freely without being overheard.

 My practice also extends to delivering training in areas such as Mental Health Awareness (often tailored for team managers) Stress Management and Resilience Training both through my my own business and on behalf of organisations such as Health Assured and Training for Care Scotland.